MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/New-MailboxImportRequest.md

 ```

 ### -Name
 The Name parameter specifies the name of the specific request for tracking and display purposes.
 Because you can have multiple import requests per mailbox, Exchange precedes the name with the mailbox's alias.
-For example, if you create an import request for a user's mailbox that has the alias Kweku and specify the value of this parameter as PC1toArchive, the identity of this import request is Kweku\\PC1toArchive.
+For example, if you create an import request for a user's mailbox that has the alias Kweku and specify the value of this parameter as PC1toArchive, the identity of this import request is Kweku\PC1toArchive.

 If you don't specify a name using this parameter, Exchange generates up to 10 request names per mailbox, which is MailboxImportX (where X = 0-9).
-The identity of the request is displayed and searchable as \<alias\>\\MailboxImportX.
+The identity of the request is displayed and searchable as Alias\MailboxImportX.

 ```yaml
 Type: String